rust-linz/rust-fundamentals-training/slides/src/chapter/000-intro.md

 >  For developers, Rust offers the performance of older languages like C++ with a heavier focus on code safety.
 Today, there are hundreds of developers at Facebook writing millions of lines of Rust code.

 [Facebook](https://engineering.fb.com/2021/04/29/developer-tools/rust/)

+---

+## Real-world, production-grade projects

+- [AWS Firecracker](https://firecracker-microvm.github.io/) - Virtualization on AWS Lambda and Fargate
+- [Deno](https://deno.land) - A Node.js-like language runtime for JavaScript
+- [Firefox](https://firefox.com) - A good deal of the new rendering engine is written in Rust
+- Cloudflare - Core Edge Logic
+- NPM - Parts of the registry architecture is written in Rust